MarkTakken/kf2vecFSW/README.md

 conda activate kf2vec_osx64_v1
 ~~~

-Below, we assume you are in the `kf2d` directory of the repository.
+Below, we assume you are in the `kf2vec` directory of the repository.
 This will be fixed in the future.
+We tested this environment on macOS and Linux systems.
+We are working on creating Docker for users of other systems.

 COMMANDS
 -----------